XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/rippled-1-3-0-migration-instructions.md

         $ sudo systemctl start rippled.service

-**Tip:** If you had [automatic updates](update-rippled-automatically-on-linux.html) enabled before 1.3.0, they should continue working after performing this migration process.
+**Warning:** If you use [automatic updates](update-rippled-automatically-on-linux.html), they should continue working after performing this migration process.
+However, **the `ripple-repo` package is now deprecated**.
+As a consequence, in the future, any changes to Ripple's repositories may require you to manually update your repos file.

 ## Migration on Ubuntu Linux